shreekar-rt/lic/README.md

 # Expt_1_CS_Amplifier_
 This file contains the Experiment 1 CS Amplifier files.

-MOSFETs, short for Metal Oxide Semiconductor Field Effect Transistors, are extremely important in our everyday lives due to their unique features, beneficial characteristics, and wide range of applications.
+MOSFETs,is short term for Metal Oxide Semiconductor Field Effect Transistors, are extremely important in our everyday lives due to their unique features, beneficial characteristics, and wide range of applications.
 A MOSFET can function both as a switch and as an amplifier, which are its two main uses.
 Based on how they are connected in a circuit, MOSFETs are available in different configurations, such as:

 1.Common Source Amplifier (CS)